 parenting your children with being a college professor?

-lot in specific times of the year.
-When I have a lot of grading to do, I tend to lose
+in specific times of the year.
+When I have a lot of grading to do, I tend to lose some

-some sleep.
-And my husband is, you know, giving me trouble about remembering that I
+sleep.
+And my husband is, you know, giving me trouble about remembering that I do have

-do have to sleep.
-Most of the time, it works very, very well, as long as things are
+to sleep.
+Most of the time, it works very, very well, as long as things are organized

-organized and running pretty clearly.
-I have a wonderful friend from church who comes
+and running pretty clearly.
+I have a wonderful friend from church who comes two days a

-two days a week—how often I’m here at Patrick Henry.
-She comes to watch
+week—how often I’m here at Patrick Henry.
+She comes to watch my children.

-my children.
 She has been watching my children since the oldest one was about 1.
-So
+So she knows my

-she knows my discipline ways, she knows how the children behave, she knows their
+discipline ways, she knows how the children behave, she knows their temperament.
+When my

 I love to teach.
 I don’t think I could or would put myself through this much

 chaos of stress without loving to teach.
 But I have to love my kids more than that, and